zhikangfan-jyd/toploansadviser/content/reviews/earnest-loan.md

 date: Apr.16,2021
 category: student-loan
 author:
-  name: Jessica Cotzin
+  name: Nina Ailen Kimimela
-  headImg: /data/blogs/img/jessica.webp
+  headImg: /images/Nina Ailen Kimimela_1652436526386.webp
-  desc: Jessica Cotzin is our resident small business and personal loans whiz.
-She is a skilled writer with a bachelor’s in journalism from Florida Atlantic University, providing information to her readers on the loans industry and personal finance.
+  desc: Nina Ailen Kimimela is a freelance writer.
+You can find much more works in her own Facebook named Nina' s Area.
+She is good at economical proper noun explanation and analysis of current financial situation.
 title: Earnest Review |  Toploansadviser.com
 description: Earnest is a student loan service that offers loan refinancing and private loans for both graduate and undergraduate students.
 They offer very flexible repayment options.
 product: {